rubenhm/rubenhm.github.io/blog/_posts/2014-04-01-how-to-collaborate-with-scientific-workplace-users.md

 ---

-When writting papers in latex, I usually use WinEdt and MikTeX (more recently, I started using SublimeText with TexLive, but most of my co-authors only use _ScientificWorkplace_ with the dated TrueTeX latex engine.
+When writting papers in latex, I usually use WinEdt and MikTeX (more recently, I started using SublimeText with TexLive), but most of my co-authors only use _ScientificWorkplace_ with the dated TrueTeX latex engine.

 In preparing papers, I like to have the following folder structure: